 Maintaining the discipline to uniquely understand that dealers’ business challenges and apply the proper tools at the right time will lead to optimizing their profit opportunity.

 The path to moving forward may not be as simple as making a bet on a Digital Retailing tool.
-But adding a consultive approach to dig into the details and design an will drive the optimal results.
+But adding a consultive approach to dig into the details and design an effective digital strategy will drive the optimal results.
 Sales increases due to better-placed ads with more relevant messaging accumulate.
 Of course, more sales means more customers and yet more data, so the system is self-propelling.
 The potential to leverage data for sales is possibly the tip of the iceberg.
 Using data to delight and retain customers could prove to be the real long-term benefit of embracing this new thinking.